Klus3kk/c1ue3Dengine/README.md

 - Implemented new system for textures (using SOIL2 library),
 - Added new object, Plane,
 - Starting implementing: SkyBox, loading the models from the file (with extensions like OBJ, 3DS) using Assimp, physics for the objects like collision and gravity (using ODE),
-- There's a lot of errors in this version, like textures not working on every objects
+- There's a lot of errors in this version, like textures not working on every objects.